matter-labs/era-contracts/docs/chain_management/chain_type_manager.md

 [back to readme](../README.md)

-> If someone is already familiar with the [previous version](https://github.com/code-423n4/2024-03-zksync) of zkSync architecture, this contract was previously known as "State Transition Manager (CTM)".
+> If someone is already familiar with the [previous version](https://github.com/code-423n4/2024-03-zksync) of ZKsync architecture, this contract was previously known as "State Transition Manager (CTM)".

 Currently bridging between different zk rollups requires the funds to pass through L1.
 This is slow & expensive.